-1. Use Linkedin Right
+1. Use Linkedin right

-With work-from-home becoming more common, people are more engaged virtually, especially on LinkedIn.
-You can scroll through your feed and see your connections asking for help and advice about a variety of significant life changes, ranging from losing a job to starting a business.
-These posts can generate hundreds of comments of support!
+With work-from-home becoming more common, people are more engaged virtually, especially on LinkedIn; you can scroll through your feed and see your connections asking for help and advice about a variety of significant life changes, ranging from losing a job to starting a business.
+These posts can generate hundreds of comments of support.

-The same can go for your networking strategy; reaching out for help can allow you to achieve your career goals.
+The same can go for your networking strategy: Reaching out for help can allow you to achieve your career goals.

 - Join groups and engage in discussions.
 Is there a sizeable professional association in your field?
-Become a member and actively dive into conversations!
+Become a member and actively dive into conversations.

 - Follow relevant hashtags in your industry to find others in your field.

-2. Build Relationships by Connecting Strategically
+2. Build relationships by connecting strategically

-I don’t have time to guess, and chances are your connections won’t either.
-Consider asking the person right away for a quick meeting or virtual coffee chat in your initial connection note.
+In your initial connection note, consider asking the person right away for a quick meeting or virtual coffee chat.